Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/integration-testing.md

 ---
 # Integration tests

-Integration tests are written in JavaScript, using the [jest](https://jestjs.io/) testing framework.
-Back-end components written in Python will be executed using JavaScript wrappers.
+Integration tests are written in JavaScript, using the [Cypress](https://cypress.io/) testing framework.
+Back-end components written in Python will be executed using terminal commands wrapped in the Cypress exec command.

 ## Use Case #1: User wants to find a spot in a general vicinity.